lct-rug-2022/lfd-final-project/README.md

 ### Predict with trained model

 Download and run best model on provided dataset file (`datasets/test_preprocessed.csv` by default).
+Saves to `prediction.csv` by default.
 ```shell
 python predict.py
 ```